Harout O. Sanasarian

-Harout O. Sanasarian (born March 31, 1929) is a retired Armenian American immigrant, teacher, and Democratic politician from Milwaukee, Wisconsin.
+Harout O. Sanasarian (March 31, 1929 – November 11, 2015) was an Armenian American immigrant, teacher, and Democratic politician from Milwaukee, Wisconsin.
 He served four terms in the Wisconsin State Assembly, representing central Milwaukee from 1969 to 1977.
 He later served more than a decade as a member of the Milwaukee County board of supervisors.

 Early life and education

 Sanasarian was born on March 31, 1929, in Baghdad to Armenian parents.
 As a child, he emigrated to the United States with his parents, settling in Milwaukee, Wisconsin.
 He graduated from Milwaukee's Union High School, then went on to attend the Milwaukee School of Engineering and the University of Wisconsin–Milwaukee, earning his bachelor's degree in political science in 1961.